 Dr. Steven L. Herb, former Director of Pennsylvania Center for the Book, was inspired by a paper-based map developed in the 1950s and initiated an online Literary Map project in 2000.
 In the early years of the project, geographic diversity was a focus; for example, one of the first goals was to identify at least one notable literary author for each of Pennsylvania’s 67 counties.
 A few years later, the project expanded to encompass feature articles on businesses, cultural phenomena, events, and historical sites, evolving into the Literary and Cultural Heritage Maps of Pennsylvania as they exist today.
 In the decades since the Maps were created, scholarly and popular understandings of “literature” and “culture” have evolved substantially, as have methods for identifying accomplishments in those fields.
 At the same time, Penn State University Libraries (our sponsoring organization) has increasingly embraced diversity, equity, inclusion, and accessibility.
 Like our project’s sponsor, current project contributors are now committed to “disrupting racism, hate and bias whenever and wherever we encounter it” and “creating the most inclusive and diverse community that we possibly can.”

 Since the online Maps were launched, we have periodically focused on enhancing content related to Black, Indigenous, and People of Color (BIPOC) and other populations, often by utilizing specific interns to write new material.
 However, we have not always been mindful of the effects procedural decisions may have on the inclusivity of our project.
-For example, our project’s biographical criteria currently requires national recognition “demonstrated by at least five vetted forms of recognition" in the subject’s field.
-While some parameters are needed in order to define the project’s scope and help us prioritize our work, we now understand that strict requirements for public recognition can introduce systemic bias, particularly for historical periods when the contributions of women and BIPOC were not acknowledged by their contemporaries.
+For example, our project’s biographical criteria once required national recognition “demonstrated by at least five vetted forms of recognition" in the subject’s field.
+While some parameters continue to be needed in order to define the project’s scope and help us prioritize our work, we now understand that strict requirements for public recognition can introduce systemic bias, particularly for historical periods when the contributions of women and BIPOC were not acknowledged by their contemporaries.
 We are aware that Asian, Black, Latinx, Native, and LGBTQ+ persons, as well as people with disabilities, are grossly underrepresented in the project.
 Coverage of various Pennsylvania counties is inadequate as well.